-At UVA, we’re ranked among the top 50 hospitals in the nation by U.S. News & World Report.
+At UVA, we’re ranked as the #1 hospital in Virginia by U.S. News & World Report.
 We’ve also received the highest possible performance rating for all nine common conditions and procedures reviewed, including aortic valve surgery.

 Aortic valve replacement is an open-heart surgery that replaces a malfunctioning aortic valve with a new one.
 The amount of oxygen-rich blood getting out to the body can be significantly decreased with a faulty valve.
 The replacement valve may be:

 - Mechanical — Made entirely out of artificial materials.

 - Bioprosthetic — Made out of a combination of artificial materials and tissues from a pig, cow or other animal.